nushell/nushell/.github/pull_request_template.md

 Make sure you've done the following:

-- [ ] Add tests that cover your changes, either in the command examples or in the crate\tests folder.
+- [ ] Add tests that cover your changes, either in the command examples, the crate/tests folder, or in the /tests folder.
 - [ ] Try to think about corner cases and various ways how your changes could break.
 Cover them with tests.
 - [ ] If adding tests is not possible, please document in the PR body a minimal example with steps on how to reproduce so one can verify your change works.